The Fall Sale is on! 25% off select ring settings & up to 30% off all lab diamonds.

 Cubic zirconia is treasured because it is easy to care for but still reminds the buyer of a diamond.
 Unlike moissanite, cubic zirconia can be made completely colorless, making this stone on par with a diamond in terms of color.

 German mineralogists discovered naturally occurring cubic zirconia, but the actual manufacturing of single-crystal cubic zirconia began in France in the 1960s, and the Soviets eventually perfected its manufacture.
 Although lab-made diamonds and cubic zirconia are both manufactured artificially, there is a distinct difference.
-Lab-made diamonds are still composed of carbon atoms, while cubic zirconia are simply manufactured to look like diamonds.
+Lab-made diamonds are composed of carbon atoms (like mined/natural diamonds), while cubic zirconia are simply manufactured to only look like diamonds.

 Compared to diamonds, cubic zirconia is significantly cheaper.
 Therefore, for any buyer wanting a particular setting, style, or ring, cubic zirconia might be an inexpensive choice.
 Additionally, the wait times are typically much shorter when ordering cubic zirconia instead of diamonds.

 Although cubic zirconia is still durable, it does not compare to the hardness of a diamond; its rating on the Mohs Scale of Hardness is 8.5.
 However, because it's artificially created in a lab, cubic zirconia is inherently flawless.
 Diamonds, on the other hand, are very rarely (almost never) flawless.

 If you want a stone that shines, a diamond is the best bet.
 Cubic zirconia has a much lower refractive index than a diamond, so it captures light differently and shines less.